dotnet/smartcomponents/docs/smart-paste.md

 Note: this example is only intended to show `SmartPasteButton`.
 This form won't do anything useful if submitted - see [Blazor docs for more about form submissions](https://learn.microsoft.com/en-us/aspnet/core/blazor/forms).

-## Adding SmartPaste in MVC / Razor Pages
+## Adding Smart Paste in MVC / Razor Pages

 First, make sure you've followed the [Smart Component installation steps for MVC/Razor Pages](getting-started-mvc-razor-pages.md).
 This includes [configuring an OpenAI backend](configure-openai-backend.md), which is a prerequisite for Smart Paste.